 To permanently delete the comment in your trash folder, click on the Trash link …

 (Let’s permanently delete this sample comment!)

-You will be taken to the WordPress ‘Comments’ section …
+You will be taken to the WordPress ‘Comments’ area …

 (WordPress Comments screen)